Velesio/velesio-aiserver/docs/quickstart-selfhost.md

 VAE_URL=https://huggingface.co/stabilityai/sd-vae-ft-mse-original/resolve/main/vae-ft-mse-840000-ema-pruned.safetensors
 ```

+You can check out different model templates in the model templates section.

 ### 3. (Optional) Self Hosted Setup Configuration

-The server binaries are included in the public images, but if you are rebuilding the image you should include them, you can do so with.
+The UndreamAI server binaries are included in the public images, but if you are rebuilding the image you should include them, you can do so with.
+UndreamAI is used for Unity compatibility but the application works fine with the defualt llamacpp server as well.

 ```bash
 # Setup LLM binary and models
 cd gpu && ./data/llama/server_setup.sh